the-road-to-react-with-firebase/the-road-to-react-with-firebase/manuscript/99-end/00-learning-paths.md

 ## Firebase's Storage API

-Users who have signed in to your application already come with an avatar, because they often use an image of themselves on Google, Facebook or Twitter.
-With Firebase's storage API, you can allow them to upload personalized imagery, like profile pictures.
+Firebase enables you to store files as well.
+For instance, users who have signed in to your application with a social login already come with an avatar, because they often use an image of themselves on Google, Facebook or Twitter.
+With Firebase's storage API, you can allow them to upload personalized profile pictures.
+It's may be also helpful for users who sign up with a email/password combination, because they will not have a profile picture in the first place.
+Give your users an option to upload images and explore the Firebase Storage API.

 ## Firebase's Cloud Functions